anupammaurya6767/luffy/Learn.md

    Replace `your-mongodb-url`, `your-folder-id`, `your-allowed-id`, and `your-leech-limit` with the appropriate values for your project.

+5. Place your Google Drive API credentials file (`credentials.json`) in the root directory of the project.

 ## Using Docker

 If you want to run the project using Docker, follow these steps: